Data visualization with kdb+ using ODBC:

 Exploiting this feature can be hugely useful when working with kdb+ and Tableau where the volume of datasets can be very large.

-Publishing to Tableau Server¶
+Publishing from Tableau Desktop to Tableau Server¶

-As mentioned above, to share workbooks between Tableau Desktop and Tableau Server you can publish the former to the latter.
+To share workbooks between Tableau Desktop and Tableau Server you can publish the former to the latter.
 Tableau provides detailed documentation and instructions on the general publishing procedure, which involves publishing from within an already-open workbook.

 This is not an ideal way to publish workbooks that are connected to a kdb+ database, because connection details are stored within the workbook itself.
-Take the following scenario:

 - A workbook has been developed in Tableau Desktop and is ready to share to the